 Gary Speed: Football and rugby tribute to Wales manager

-Thousands of football fans and rugby supporters have united to remember Wales manager Gary Speed.
+Football fans and rugby supporters will unite this weekend to remember Wales manager Gary Speed.

-A minute's applause has been observed at every Premier League fixture and at the Wales-Australia rugby game in the Millennium Stadium, Cardiff.
+A minute's applause will be observed at every Premier League fixture, while crowds at the Wales-Australia rugby game will observe a minute's silence.

 Speed, 42, was found dead at his home in Cheshire on Sunday.

-His widow, Louise, made an emotional return to Leeds United, where Speed started his professional football career.
+His widow, Louise, will make an emotional return to Leeds United, where Speed started his professional football career.

 At Mrs Speed's request, Newcastle United have postponed plans to mark the former player's long connection with the club, where he made 285 appearances.